seanhogge/active_translation/README.md

+# WARNING KLAXON WARNING

+🚨 ActiveTranslation is pre-1.0 🚨

+This means there may be unhandled edge cases and undiscovered bugs.
+Please don't use it in production without rigorous QA.

+If you find a bug or problem, please report it.
+If you have an idea for a new feature, please suggest it.

 # ActiveTranslation

 ActiveTranslation is a Rails plugin that lets you easily translate ActiveRecord models.
 With a single line added to that model, you can declare which columns, which locales, and what constraints to allow or prevent translation.